gambitproject/gambit/doc/gui.efg.building.rst

-The properties of an existing move -- the label of its information set, the player to which it belongs, and the actions available at it -- can be changed by right-clicking on any node belonging to the move and choosing :guilabel:`Edit move`.
-This displays the :guilabel:`Edit move` dialog, which lists a text field for the information set's label, a dropdown for the player to which the move belongs, and a row for each action, showing its label and, for moves belonging to the chance player, its probability.
+The properties of an existing move -- the label of its information set, the player to which it belongs, and the actions available at it -- can be changed by right-clicking on any node belonging to the move and choosing :guilabel:`Move properties`.
+This displays the :guilabel:`Move properties` dialog, which shows a dropdown for the player to which the move belongs (each player again shown with its colour), a text field for the information set's label, and a row for each action, showing its label and, for moves belonging to the chance player, its probability.

 Adding, removing, and reordering actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^